The Navajo name for Upper Antelope Canyon is Tsé bighánílíní, which means “the place where water runs through rocks.”

-After we checked in, our tour guide piled 16 of us into a massive jeep (think a Safari ride and then times that by 2) through the dusty terrains of Arizona.
-We zoomed by by wild grazing cows, sandy potholes, and miles of nothingness as the winds slapped us all in the face, and teased us with damaging eye sores.
-Low key, the bumpy 20 minute ride was one of my favorite parts of the trip.
+After we checked in, our tour guide piled 16 of us into a massive jeep (think a Safari ride times 2) through the dusty terrains of Arizona.
+We zoomed by wild grazing cows, sandy potholes, and miles of nothingness as the wind slapped us all in the face and teased us with damaging eyesores.
+Honestly, the bumpy 20-minute ride was one of my favorite parts of the trip.

 Our group got to Upper Antelope Canyon midday (1:30pm) and were able to catch the deep purple and orange hues the canyons are known for.
 This was a totally different experience than if you were to come during a peak sun hour (when the sun is highest in the sky) for the bright orange sunbeams.

 Each look at the canyon was another experience on its own.
 The different hues, the way the sun hits the top of the canyon, the light that shines through, the spiral of the walls, the deepness of the carvings—it was all so magical.
 It’s insane the way Upper Antelope Canyon was carved by wind and water.
 It’s humbling to be able to witness the works of Mother Nature over thousands of years.
-I don’t think I blinked throughout the entire tour, everything was so beautiful, I didn’t want to miss anything.
+I don’t think I blinked throughout the entire tour; everything was so beautiful and I didn’t want to miss a thing.